 1. Consider a solitaire ring

 If you’re rushing to plan your proposal, chances are you probably haven’t had the time to really figure out what your bride-to-be’s dream ring looks like.
 In this case, a solitaire ring may be perfect for you.
 You can still personalize the diamond by choosing a unique shape or particular size, but you don’t have to worry about the engagement ring setting being different from her idea of “perfect.”
-Not to mention, a diamond solitaire is an all-around favorite for most brides — she can even add a unique halo head later on if she so chooses!
+Not to mention, a diamond solitaire is an all-around favorite for most brides — she can even add a unique decorative crown later on if she so chooses!

 2. Look at preset rings